lightster/pier-11/README.md

 I also consider it unacceptable as a developer to need to rebuild a container between making a code change and running tests.
 I want to be able to test changes quickly and not wait for a build to finish.

 As I began to brainstorm ways to do achieve this, I also recognized I did not want the overhead of deciding if I needed to SSH into a VM to run a command or to run it on the host machine.
-I have maintained a Vagrant development environment at work for a few years, and I often have asked (and been asked):
+I have maintained a Vagrant development environment at work for a few years, and I often have asked and have been asked:

 > I need to run `git clone` on my Mac?
 I should run `docker-compose` on the VM?
 What about the `make` command—should I run that on the VM or my Mac?